sebapersson/petab_sciml/docs/src/format.md

 ## High Level Overview

-The main goal of the PEtab SciML extension is to enable hybrid models that combine data-driven and mechanistic components.
-There are three types of hybrid model considered, each specified differently:
+The aim of the PEtab SciML extension is to facilitate the creation of hybrid models that combine data-driven and mechanistic components.
+The extension supports three hybrid model types, and a valid PEtab SciML problem can use one or any combination of these types.
+Each of the three types is specified differently:

 1. **Data-driven models in the ODE model’s right-hand side (RHS):** In this scenario, the SBML file is modified during import by either replacing a derivative or setting a parameter value to a neural network output.
-In both cases, the neural network input and output variables (as defined in the mapping table) must be assigned in the condition table using the `setNetRate` and/or `setNetAssignment` operator types.
+In both cases, the neural network input and output variables (as defined in the mapping table) must be assigned in the condition table using the `setRate`, `setParameter`  and/or `setAssignment` operator types.

 2. **Data-driven models in the observable function:** In this scenario, the neural network output variable (as defined in the mapping table) is directly inserted in the observable formula.
-Meanwhile, the input variables (also defined in the mapping table) are assigned in the condition table using the `setNetAssignment` operator type.
+Meanwhile, the input variables (also defined in the mapping table) are assigned in the condition table using the `setAssignment` operator type.

 3. **Data-driven models to parametrize ODEs:** In this scenario, the data-driven model sets constant parameters or initial values in the ODE model prior to simulation.
 The input variable (as defined in the mapping table) can be assigned in the parameter or condition table as a standard constant PEtab variable, and the output variables (as defined in the mapping table) are assigned via the condition table.